cherrynoize/dotfiles/.github/README.md

 mv -n dotfiles/.* ~
 ```

 should generally work.
-Please note that the `-n`
+Please take note of the `-n`
-(no-clobber) flag in `mv` commands means that existing files won't
+(no-clobber) flag in `mv` commands, meaning existing files won't
 be replaced and you should manually take care of that.

-You also need to run
+You also need to run:

 ```
 ./setup.sh
 ```

 from the repo directory.
 This is just a stub for a full installer
-which should replace this `README` section entirely.
+which should render this `README` section obsolete one day.

 ## 🔄 Update